kyerlasswell/mysql-dynamic-inventory/EASY-INSTALL.md

   SELECT ip_address as ansible_host, hostname as inventory_hostname, 'web_servers' as inventory_group from servers where hostname like "web%";
 ```

+_Note: The inventory filename must end with `mysql.yml` to pass verification._

 Then verify the inventory with:

 `ansible-inventory -i web-servers-mysql.yml --graph`